-The Blank Rome community stands with those affected by the devastating impact of Hurricanes Michael, Florence, Harvey, Irma, and Maria, and by wildfires and mudslides in California and Colorado.
-With offices in Philadelphia, Washington, D.C., New York, Los Angeles, San Francisco, Fort Lauderdale, Tampa, and Houston, we are ready to assist those in the path of storms and other severe weather events this season.
+The Blank Rome community stands with those affected by the devastating impacts of recent hurricanes, wildfires, and mudslides across the United States.
+With offices in California, Delaware, Florida, Illinois, New Jersey, New York, Ohio, Pennsylvania, Texas, and Washington, D.C., we are ready to assist those in the path of storms and other severe weather events.

 Extreme weather events—hurricanes, earthquakes, forest fires, tornadoes, and floods—cause billions of dollars of damage to businesses every year.
 Business interruptions, damage and/or destruction of property (buildings, inventory, and assets), and employee-related matters can quickly cripple companies that do not act quickly to stem damage, obtain available financial assistance, and successfully file insurance claims to ensure maximum insurance recoveries.

 We Help You Recover and Rebuild